 - You have an employer-sponsored retirement account with the business you work for

 Unless your plan requires you start required minimum distributions (RMDs) by age 73, you may delay taking an RMD from the account until April 1 of the year after you retire if you meet all the criteria above.
-Keep in mind that this does not apply to IRAs or other accounts you may hold with companies you no longer work for.
+Keep in mind that this does not apply to IRAs or other workplace plans you may have with companies you no longer work for.

 Your RMD is generally determined by dividing your tax-deferred retirement account balance as of December 31 of the preceding year by a life expectancy factor.
 Your life expectancy factor corresponds with your age in the IRS Uniform Lifetime Table (PDF).